LocationReasoner: Evaluating LLMs on Real-World Site Selection Reasoning

 These queries combine 2 to 3 simple constraints using Boolean operators such as AND or OR, chaining together multiple easy-level conditions.
-Additionally, medium queries demand mathematical reasoning and often involve relationships across structural features (e.g., neighboring zones), socio-economic indicators (e.g., spending patterns), or temporal variation (e.g., comparing data from different years). \\ \textit{Example: "Find zones where at least 35\% of total raw total spend in 2020 comes from the top category \{Restaurants and Other Eating Places\}."} \item \textbf{Hard (102 queries).} Hard queries consist of typically 3-6 composite constraints derived from simple or medium-level logic, combined using AND, OR, and NOT operators.
+Additionally, medium queries demand mathematical reasoning and often involve relationships across structural features (e.g., neighboring zones), socio-economic indicators (e.g., spending patterns), or temporal variation (e.g., comparing data from different years). \\ \textit{Example: "Find zones where at least 35\% of total raw total spend in 2020 comes from the top category \{Restaurants and Other Eating Places\}."} \item \textbf{Hard.\ignore{(102 queries).}} Hard queries consist of typically 3-6 composite constraints derived from simple or medium-level logic, combined using AND, OR, and NOT operators.
 These queries demand nuanced, multi-tool reasoning, trade-off analysis, and often involve exclusionary conditions.
 They closely resemble real-world decision-making scenarios in site selection, where users express both strong preferences and explicit disqualifiers, requiring the agent to balance multiple objectives while avoiding infeasible options.\\ \textit{Example: "Launch a creative co-working café --- needs at least 26 POIs total in that area and also strong local spending with 50\%+ from sub-category of \{Full-Service Restaurants\} in 2022, but I’m not interested if the number of POIs in that same category dominates the area by 30\%."} \\ \end{itemize}